Nathancecixx/Nathancecixx/README.md

 - 👋 Hi, I’m Nathan
-- 🎓 Getting a bachlour in comp sci
+- 🎓 Currently getting a bachlour in computer science
-- 💻 Code im C, C++, and Java
+- 💻 Learning in C, C++, Python and Javascript
-- 👾 Hobbyist game maker in my free time
+- 👀 Looking for Co-op oppertunities

 <!---
 Nathancecixx/Nathancecixx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.